ChanTinPing/SPANE/README.md

 Notice that folder `models/{method}` currently stores the model parameters used in the paper.

 ## Experiment (Wait Time Analysis)
-The files `experiment_wt_schedule.py` and `test.py` are used to analyze the wait time of different methods.
+The files `wait_time_scheduler.py`, `wait_time_exp.py` and `wait_time_stats.py` are used to analyze the wait time of different methods (Section V-B).
-- `test.py` is the testing script that runs 1,000 experiments for a single model.
+- `wait_time_exp.py` runs 1,000 experiments for a single model and generate the results.
-- `experiment_wt_schedule.py` is responsible for running these experiments in parallel.
+- `wait_time_scheduler.py` is responsible for running these experiments in parallel.
+- `wait_time_stats.py` is used to summarize the results.

-After running `experiment_wt_schedule.py`, the results are saved in the folder `result/wait_time`.
+After running `wait_time_scheduler.py`, the results are saved in the folder `result/wait_time`.
 - The file `result.txt` stores the trimmed mean of the results for all models.
 - The subfolders named `{method}` store the results of the 1,000 experiments for each individual model.
+- After running `wait_time_stats.py`, a CSV file named `result.csv` was generated to summarize the results of different methods.

-## Experiment (Flexibility of Spane)
+## Experiment (Flexibility of SPANE)
+The files `flex_scheduler.py` and `flex_exp.py` are used to analyze the flexibility of SPANE (Section V-C).
+- `flex_exp.py` runs 1,000 experiments for a single model.
+- `flex_scheduler.py` is responsible for running these experiments in parallel.
+- `flex_stats.py` is used to summarize the results.

+After running `flex_scheduler.py`, the results are saved in the folder `result/flex`.
+- The file `result.txt` stores the trimmed mean of the results for all models.
+- The subfolders named `{PM_num}` store the results of the 1,000 experiments for each PM number.
+- After running `flex_stats.py`, a CSV file named `result.csv` was generated to summarize the results of different PM number.